 6. Ceramic and porcelain items:

 Southeast Asia has a rich, indigenous tradition of ancient ceramic production with centers in the modern nations of Vietnam, Cambodia, Laos, Myanmar, and Thailand.
-If you want to buy bowls, plates or flower vase as New Year gift, you choose the right place to go.
+If you want to buy bowls, plates or flower vase as Christmas gift, you choose the right place to go.

 Thailand is home to two famous ceramics: celadon pottery and Benjarong.
 Celadon pottery is glazed in the jade green celadon color, the technique often used in Sukhothai period hundreds of years ago while Benjarong refers to the traditional form of hand-painted Thai Porcelain with multi colors (often five ones).
 Ceramics in Laos and Cambodia get huge impacts from Thailand.